 At UNC, we are grateful to the individuals, corporations, and foundations that help to create and sustain the extra margin of excellence for which our 17 campuses have become known.

-The Office of University Advancement offers professional development support for the 17 campus-based Advancement Offices of the University of North Carolina, helping to build capacity, create shared services and coordinate professional development for administrative and volunteer leadership.
+The Division of University Advancement offers professional development support for the 17 campus-based Advancement Offices of the University of North Carolina, helping to build capacity, create shared services and coordinate professional development for administrative and volunteer leadership.
 It also has responsibility for raising private funds for inter-institutional and University-wide priorities.
 In addition, we put special emphasis on helping to increase efficiency and effectiveness of the University's smaller campus development programs, and bring together campus development leaders as part of the UNC Advancement Council.

 For assistance related to development and philanthropic support, please contact Timothy Minor, Vice President for Advancement, by calling 919.962-4231.